classroom management tips

 To avoid overusing one attention signal, pick a handful of structured routines that you love, teach them to students, and then be sure to mix it up throughout the day!

-Consider planning structured transition procedures for these times of the day:
+Classroom management Tip #1, is to consider planning structured transition procedures for these times of the day:

 - Entering the classroom